Antakshari (film): Reception

-Sajin Shrijith of Cinema Express rated the film 4/5 and wrote "Antakshari is a long, scary sequence that has Das in the woods at night, armed with just a torchlight, in the hope of confronting the killer."
+Sajin Shrijith of Cinema Express rated the film 4/5 stars and wrote "Antakshari is a long, scary sequence that has Das in the woods at night, armed with just a torchlight, in the hope of confronting the killer."
 Vishnu Muraleedharan of Onmanorama wrote "A nostalgic game gets a terrific makeover.
 S.R.
 Praveen of The Hindu wrote "The path to the killer is strewn with so many red herrings and parallel tracks, that the scriptwriter even forgets to bring closure to some of these in the end."
 Suyog Zore of Cinestaan gave 2 stars out of 5 and wrote "Despite the excellent cinematography, production design and background score, the film's underwhelming climax lessens its overall impact."

-A review for The News Minute rated the film 2.5/5 and wrote "The film manages to maintain the suspense, but it tries to tell too much and fails to do it properly."
+A review for The News Minute rated the film 2.5/5 stars and wrote "The film manages to maintain the suspense, but it tries to tell too much and fails to do it properly."